Okinawa’s Best BeachesTravel

 Mention to friends and family that you’re heading to Japan and you can guarantee they’ll be thinking of bright neon lights and 24-hour cities.
 But Okinawa is a far cry from urban Tokyo life.
 A collection of around 160 isles make up Okinawa’s full beach itinerary, all luscious pockets of wilderness fringed by gloriously white beaches and bright turquoise seas.
-In short Okinawa is a beach-lover’s dream.
-Here’s a few of our favourite beach spots.
+It’s a beach-lover’s dream.

 Best for: a snorkelling paradise